mgratch/docsblend/wp-content/plugins/sg-cachepress/readme.txt

 = Memcached Settings =
 * Enable Memcached - Store in the server's memory (using Memcached) frequently executed queries to the database for a faster access on a later use.

+= HTTPS Configuration =
+Force HTTPS on/off -- enable or disable the the https redirect for your whole site and the rewriting of the resource links from http to https.

 == Changelog ==

+= Version 3.3.1 =
+* Fixed cache purge issue when CloudFlare is enabled
+* Added logging of failed attempts in XMLRPC API.

+= Version 3.3.0 =
+* Improved public purge function for theme and plugin developers
+* Added WP-CLI command for cache purge - wp sg purge

+= Version 3.2.4 =
+* Updated Memcache.tpl
+* Fixed a link in the PHP Check interface

+= Version 3.2.3 =
+* Improved WP-CLI compatibility

+= Version 3.2.1 =
+* Improved cron fallback, added error message if the WP CRON is disabled

+= Version 3.2.0 =
+* Adding PHP 7.0 Compatibility check & PHP Version switch

+= Version 3.0.5 =
+* Improved Certficiate check

+= Version 3.0.4 =
+* Fixed bug with unwrittable .htaccess

+= Version 3.0.3 =
+* Fixed bug in adding CSS files

+= Version 3.0.2 =
+* User-agent added to the SSL availability check

+= Version 3.0.1 =
+* PHP Compatibility fixes

+= Version 3.0.0 =

+* Plugin renamed to SG Optimizer
+* Interface split into multiple screens
+* HTTPS Force functionality added which will reconfigure WordPress, make an .htaccess redirect to force all the traffic through HTTPS and fixes any potential insecure content issues
+* Plugin prepared for PHP version compatibility checker and changer tool

 = Version 2.3.11 =
 * Added public purge function